mftaff/bloc-cast/README.md

 - The easiest of these would be to add support for other media types in TMDB’s API, for example movies, and/or personalities.
-- As part of the above feature, I would also want to add the ability to click on a genre tag and see search results for that genre.
 - While the above features would expand the scope of what BlocCast offers, to really bring this app to the next level I would want to add a more robust algorithm for generating the list of recommended TV shows.
 Currently, the algorithm stores a